hannbusann/InverseKinematics/README.md

 # InverseKinematics
-A new inverse kinematics for biped robot, whose leg has six degrees of freedom orthogonally.
+A new inverse kinematics for humanoid biped robot, whose leg has six degrees of freedom orthogonally.

 ## Prerequisites

 The inverse kinematics module depends on Eigen3.
-Install Eigen3 in advance.
+Please install Eigen3 in advance.

 ## Parameters